BendyLand/blfmt/README.md

 ## Future Plans

-As I mentioned, right now C files are formatted directly to a pre-determined style.
+As I mentioned, C files are being formatted directly to a pre-determined style.
 (Also, for the time being, anything beyond a very basic file structure will fundamentally break).
 Eventually, I want to allow the user to specify a known style (Allman, K&R, Stroustrup, etc.).
 (I would obviously also like to fix the broken parts).